tritonmc/triton-website/backend/docs/markdown/twin.md

 ## Using TWIN

+To open your config on TWIN, type `/twin` in-game or on your console.

 When you open TWIN for the first time, this is what you might see:

 ![TWIN Empty Page](/documentation/images/twin1.png)